 Hydrographic Society of America

 Alexander, Lee and Ries, Kathryn L., "Coral Reef Electronic Chart Initiative, Protecting Corals, Saving Ships" (2005).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference.
 331.